Benchmarking Study 2025: sustainability, digital transformation and skills drive Made in Italy

 Summary

 The Permanent Observatory provides an up-to-date picture of the maturity level of Italian companies across five key impact areas: Operational Excellence, Supply Chain, Digital Transformation, Sustainability, and Human Resources & Competence Development.
-The analysis is divided into four levels of operational maturity: static, reactive, preventive, and proactive.
+The analysis is structured into four levels of operational maturity: static, reactive, preventive, and proactive.

 Strategic priorities confirm a paradigm shift:

-• Accelerate Time-to-Market: 72%
+• Accelerate time-to-market: 72%

 The main gaps emerge on three strategic fronts: